Title II & Digital Accessibility Programming

 Digital Accessibility Series

-Whether you've been working to make your courses more accessible or are completely new to implementing digital accessibility, this series will equip you with practical skills to make a meaningful impact.
-Join us to learn, practice, and advocate for digital accessibility!
+As you work to make your courses more accessible or are completely new to implementing digital accessibility, the recorded workshop series will equip you with practical skills to make a meaningful impact.

 Students with computers and whiteboards